 The diaries of the two Brigades - as they were now called - to which he was attached for the remainder of the war both survive, and give detailed accounts.
 From 21-26 March the 93rd Siege Battery took part in defensive bombardments during the German Spring Offensive, on several occasions having to move at short notice to prevent the Germans from overruning their positions.
 ‘The usual form of firing was to concentrate on an area for 10 minutes and then search back along likely lines of approach.’
 The Battery was at Guivry at the start of the offensive and moved from there to Maucourt, Porquericourt and Estrée St Denis, after which they went into rest until rejoining the Brigade on 14 May.

 On 4 July 1918 the 93rd Siege Battery took part in the Battle of Hamel, in which British artillery and tanks supported Australian and U.S. infantry in their assault on the town of Le Hamel, part of the attempt to push the Germans back again in the western Somme area following the Spring Offensive.
-The Siege Batteries were positioned as far forward as possible at Zero hour for the infantry assault, and at some point during the day Cook received a gunshot wound to the left shoulder and face.
+The Siege Batteries were positioned as far forward as possible at Zero hour for the infantry assault, and at some point during the day Cook was wounded the left shoulder and face.
+The wound was reported as ‘G.S.W.’ (gunshot wound), but this was a blanket term for wounds in the artillery, and with the Battery probably being too far back for German bullets still to have sufficient velocity and in a concealed position the wound is more likely to have been caused by shrapnel or shell fragments.
 He was evacuated to No 9 General Hospital at Rouen, where was treated by the Lakeside Unit, the American medical unit which was the first contingent of the U.S. expeditionary force to arrive in France and had been attached to No 9 hospital since 6 May 1917.
 The Unit treated many British casualties during its time in France regardless of the involvement of American troops, but in this instance he ended up there probably because he was among U.S. casualties from Hamel, where some 318 U.S. soldiers were killed or wounded.
 On 6 July he was in No 74 General Hospital at Frouville and on 24 July in a hospital in Dover, but he had recovered enough to be back in France at the Base Depot on 30 July.

 By the time he rejoined on 4 September 1918 the Battery had moved beyond the Somme towards Cambrai.
 From then until the Armistice on 11 November they supported the infantry in the ‘Hundred Days Offensive’, crossing the Canal du Nord on 29 September and reaching their final position at Le Plat de Bois, St Waast, some 13 miles south-west of Mons, on 7 November.
 Cook was in hospital in Frouville for part of this time, from 26 September to 4 October, but he was with the Battery continuously after that.
 Over this period they carried out many bombardments in support of infantry attacks as well as destructive shoots on hostile batteries, often with aeroplane liaison - useful for long-range shoots in which forward observation from the ground might be difficult.
 From 1 November the Battery fired 1180 rounds on hostile Batteries and in harrassing fire on roads and approaches, with their final 76 rounds of the war being fired on the morning of 7 November.
 One of the howitzers had been with the Battery since January 1917 and had fired a total of 16,905 rounds.
 The final two months of the war had cost the Battery one officer and seven men killed, 12 men wounded and one gassed, their final casualties having been on 17 September.